aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 Let's assume we can all agree that publicly dragging a guy of your airplane was a monumentally stupid thing to do.
 As many others have pointed out this action was dumb and deplorable for a host of reasons...the main financial one being that UA is almost sure to pay a huge court settlement (I'm just guessing but it's probably reasonable to think it will be in the high six figures to millions) when they could have just

-A. chartered a private flight for their crew in Chicago that needed to be in Louisville the next day.
+* chartered a private flight for their crew in Chicago that needed to be in Louisville the next day.
-B. chartered a private flight for some of the passengers on the plane
+* chartered a private flight for some of the passengers on the plane
-C. get an Uber for the guy or the flight crew
+* get an Uber for the guy or the flight crew

 I'm putting aside the main issue of how much easier it would have been to do one of the three things above (or almost literally ANYTHING other than what they actually did)...because, as I mentioned above, this meta-issue is better left to someone with more expertise in law, marketing, PR, etc.  What I want to focus on is why United Airlines didn't do the one thing that their practice of overbooking and (occasionally) bribing passengers to take another flight was actually set up to do: